URL of this page: https://medlineplus.gov/webeval/conclusion1.html

 Conclusion—Part 1 of 2

-Let's review the clues to quality by looking at our two fictional Web sites:
+Let's review the clues to quality by looking at our two fictional websites.

 The site for the Physicians Academy for Better Health:

-• is run by experts
+• Is managed by health care experts

-• labels advertising
+• Labels advertising

-• reviews information before posting it
+• Reviews health information before posting it

-• explains the sources of data and research
+• Explains the sources of data and research

-• and will not share personal information
+• Will not share personal information

 The site for the Institute for a Healthier Heart:

-• does not label advertising
+• Does not label advertising

-• does not identify the sources of information
+• Does not identify the sources of information

-• does not tell how old the information is
+• Does not tell how old the information is

-The example of the Institute for a Healthier Heart website has a shopping cart at the top of the page above the horizontal menu for navigation of the site.
-An ad is not clearly labeled and also in line with the page's content, making it hard to tell it is an ad and not part of the content.
-A form is very prominent in the lower right corner of the home page asking for personal identifiable information with no indication at that time how your information will be used.
-While the footer area contains links to further information on the site, there is no indication of how current the information is.
+Screenshot of the IHH homepage.
+A red shopping cart logo is at the top of the page above the horizontal menu for navigation of the site.
+An unlabeled ad is directly underneath the page's health content, making it hard to tell which is the ad.
+A form is in the lower right corner of the home page asking for personal identifiable information.
+The footer has links to the 'About this Site', 'Privacy Policy', and 'Contact Us' pages.

 Previous Page